ryanmcnally93/relieve/readme.md

 <img src="assets/images/readme-images/bug-10-1.png" width="20%" alt="Margin issue" style="display: block; margin: auto;">

-After a lot of unticking of css properties in Dev Tools, I found that a margin-right property was being added to my .row divs.
+After a lot of un-ticking of css properties in Dev Tools, I found that a margin-right property was being added to my .row divs.
 I searched for it in my CSS and I hadn't written it, it was being automatically set.
 I put margin-right: 0; for all my .row elements and the issue was resolved.

 <img src="assets/images/readme-images/bug-10-2.png" width="20%" alt="Code that resolved issue" style="display: block; margin: auto;">